This week, we jump into tomato varieties.

 With so many varieties to choose from, you might be wondering what the difference is between each and which is the one I need?
-Purvey'd has organized this week's edition of The Juice for guidance.
+Purvey'd have organized this week's edition of The Juice for guidance.
 Here are some tomato varieties commonly carried in inventory.
-Hopefully this will help you find the perfect tomato for your next purchase.
+Hopefully, this will help you find the perfect tomato for your next purchase.

 As the name suggests, cherry tomato is the size and shape of cherries with thinner skin.
 They come in a variety of colors, such as red, orange, yellow, and brown.
 They are sweet and juicy with a crisp bite.
 You can easily recognize a cherry tomato by taking a bite, and the tomato juice will immediately burst in your mouth.
 Great for hollowing out and stuffing and snacking.

 Green tomatillos are similar to green, unripe tomatoes with a dry, leafy husk that wraps around the outside.
 They are sour and sweet, like a green apple; with bright citrus notes and a dense, dry texture.
 A popular ingredient for Mexican sauces and soups.
 If you like Granny Smith apple, you should give a green tomatillo a try.

 Stem tomato is a round tomato with the vine still attached.
 They are left on the vine to immerse the plant's nutrients until fully ripe.
 They are meaty and have small seeds.
 Stem tomatoes taste tart and juicy with a garden-fresh flavor.
 They are most often used for slicing and salads.
 If you are looking for something similar to fresh-picked tomatoes from your backyard, check out the stem tomatoes.